 This tip goes for all areas in a hotel room, but most especially the bathroom.
 “By the toilet, lay down a towel on the ground so your bare feet never touch the area where urine or other bacteria is likely to collect over the course of many guests staying in the room,” suggests Alex Miller, the founder and CEO of Upgraded Points.

 And for the surfaces you do need to touch?
 “Ask the hotel for disinfectant wipes, and wipe down all doorknobs, the TV remote, faucets, and even light switches,” advises Robert M. Hebeler, professor of Hospitality and Business at Rollins College.
 “The most ‘touched’ items in a hotel room are often the dirtiest.”
 Many hotels are now supplying disinfecting wipes for guests to give their rooms a once-over when they arrive.
-This is how professional cleaners can tell if a hotel room is clean.

 Getting into a crowded elevator

 If you’re staying in a hotel with many floor levels, it’s likely that at the very least one person may already be in the elevator when you’re ready to get on.
 While this normally poses no threat (except perhaps to those who are claustrophobic), in the time of COVID-19, this is best avoided.
 “It’s best to use an elevator alone,” says Natasha Bhuyan, MD, of One Medical.
 “It might be a bit awkward at first, but feel comfortable ‘passing’ an elevator if someone is already in it, and take the next one.”
 Also, although hotels should be cleaning elevator buttons frequently, use a clean tissue to push the buttons and then throw it out in a garbage can.
 An even healthier option?
 Unless you’re in a high rise, bypass the elevator altogether and take the stairs.
 It’s good for both your immune system and your legs!
 This is why you should also think twice before sitting in a hotel chair.